younghhk/STAT_COMP/VS.md

 Step 3: Record the rank of each covaraite, Xj, j=1,...,p.

 Repeat Steps 1-3 for 100 simulated datasets.
-Compute the average ranks over 100 repetitions for each variable.
+Compute the average rank over 100 repetitions for each variable.
 What are the top 10 variables?

 2. Consider a linear model Y=3X1+3X2+3X3+3X4+3X5-7.5X6+e,
 where X1,...,Xp are p predictors from MVN(0, Sigma), e~ N(0,1)